Daniel-KM/Omeka-S-module-Annotate/README.md

   model directly (`oa:ResourceSelection`, `oa:Selector`, `oa:State` and `oa:Style`)
   are not available by default (see the [Annotation vocabulary]).
 They can be added if really wanted.
-- The incompatibilities between motivation and purpose are not checked: the user should know them currently.

 Development